Adoptive Parents of Color at Pact Family Camp

-Special programming for parents of colorPact Family Camp includes sessions and spaces exclusively for adoptive parents of color, safe spaces where you can focus more on adoption and less on racial identity issues that concern white adoptive parents.
+Special programming for parents of colorPact Family Camp includes daily sessions and optional spaces exclusively for adoptive parents of color, safe spaces where you can focus more on adoption and on racial identity issues without the addition of white adoptive parents perspective.
 You will join a supportive community of people of color who share your adoptive parenting experience.
 While we invite all campers to connect across racial lines, we make clear that you are not expected to be a teacher or mentor for white parents at camp.
 This is your time!

 We recognize that topics of oppression, race, and culture are often sensitive, volatile subjects.
 Of course, we invite people to reach across racial lines as they choose, but we want to acknowledge the power dynamics that can happen when adoptive parents of color are not in the majority.
 At Pact Family Camp, we emphatically believe that it is not the “job” of people in the minority to help those from the majority process their feelings about race, adoption, gender, sexual orientation, etc.

 Special Financial IncentivesAdoptive parents of color and their families are underserved in adoption.
 Pact is working to change this.
 Each year we celebrate the growing community of adoptive families of color who are choosing to spend a week together at Pact Family Camp.
-As part of our ongoing effort to grow this community, we offer a $250 family discount to the first 35 adoptive families of color who register; you may also qualify for the $250 discount offered to the first 30 first-time Campers who register.
-Additional need-based scholarships are also available (pending qualification).
+As part of our ongoing effort to grow this community, we offer a $250 family discount to the first 35 adoptive families of color who register; you may also qualify for the $250 discount offered to the first 30 first-time Campers who register at each Camp.

 What Adoptive Parents of Color Say About Their Experience at Pact Family Camp“Being in so many people of color-only spaces was so refreshing.
 For me exploring the importance of attachment as an ongoing issue, even with my teen, was really helpful.”